iCliniq Logo

 Welcome to icliniq.com.

-Fast heart rate (palpitations), chest pain or heaviness and breathing difficulty are all observed during a panic attack.
-These are classical symptoms of panic disorder.
+Fast heart rate (palpitations), chest pain or heaviness, and breathing difficulty are all observed during a panic attack.
+These are classic symptoms of panic disorder.
 Sertraline is a selective serotonin reuptake inhibitor given in panic attacks.
 A panic attack may take up to 48 hours to settle down, so just do not worry.
-You keep on taking tablet Zoloft 75 mg (Sertraline).
-If possible you can ask your doctor to add an anti-anxiety drug like Clonazepam or Alprazolam 0.5 mg once daily at sleep time.
-They are going to lower down your anxiety levels.
+I suggest you keep on taking 75 mg of Sertraline tablet.
+If possible, you can ask your doctor to add an anti-anxiety drug like Clonazepam or Alprazolam 0.5 mg once daily at sleep time.
+They are going to lower your anxiety levels.
 It is completely normal to have some problems after a panic attack for the next 24 to 48 hours.
-Do not worry.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!